cmougan/MonitoringUncertainty/icml_response.md

 We train a linear regression model $f_\theta$ on $\{X^{tr},Y^{tr}\}$, and calculate the uncertainty using Doubt (cf. Section XX).
 We then train another linear model $g_\theta$  on $\{X^{te},X^{ood}\}$ and the uncertainty estimates.
 The coeficcients of the linear model are $\beta_1= 0.0615,  \beta_2=0.0015 ,\beta_3= 0.004$

 Since the features are independent and the used model is a linear regression we can calculate the interventional conditional expectation Shapley values as $\phi_i(g_\theta, x) = \beta_i(x_i-\mu_i)$ [3].

 So for the data point $x=\{10,10,10\}$.
 The Shapley values are $\phi_i(g_\theta, x)) = \{0.050,0.012,0.003\}$  The most relevant shifted feature in the model is the one that receives the highest Shapley value.

+In this experiment with synthetic data, statistical testing on the input data would have flagged the three feature distributions as equally shifted.
+With our proposed method we are able to identify the more meaningful features towards identifying the source of model predictive performance deterioration.

 ![](experiments/results/analytical.png)